proBhavesh/proBhavesh/README.md

 ![Visitor Count](https://profile-counter.glitch.me/probhavesh/count.svg)
 # About🧐

-<h3> Here's some fun facts about me: </h3>
+<h3>Oh, how delightful!
+Prepare to be amazed by my extraordinary GitHub profile!</h3>

-- 🔭 I’m currently working on Dapps on Solana blockchain
+- 🔭 Currently pretending to work on Dapps on Solana blockchain.
+I mean, who needs real projects when you can just pretend, right?
-- 🌱 I've 1.5+ years of exoerience in full stack development
+- 🌱 I've supposedly accumulated a mind-boggling 3+ years of experience in full stack development.
+But who's counting, right?
+Quality over quantity!
-- 👯 I’m looking to collaborate on Solana projects (Rust especially).
+- 👯 Oh, did I mention I also have 3+ years of experience in the highly acclaimed mern stack development?
+Yeah, I'm practically a master of all trades.
+No big deal.
-- 🤔 I’m also working as a Freelancer at Upwork and Fiverr.
+- 🤔 In addition to my remarkable skills, I'm also a highly esteemed Freelancer at Upwork and Fiverr.
+You know, because I just can't get enough of people throwing money at me for my exceptional expertise.
+Prepare to be underwhelmed by my unparalleled brilliance.
+It's truly a privilege to witness.

 ## 🛠️ My Skills